Put a Stop to Nerve Injuries Called Stingers

 than a few seconds or minutes.

-nerve damage and weakness.
+(permanent) nerve damage and weakness.

-may reflect damage to the spinal cord.
+mean there is damage to the spinal cord.
 These symptoms need further medical evaluation

 to address the extent of injury.